MicrosoftDocs/learn/learn-pr/azure-fundamentals/iot-fundamentals/includes/2-identify-product-options.md

-IoT is the ability of devices to gather and then relay information for data analysis.
+IoT enables devices to gather and then relay information for data analysis.
 Smart devices are equipped with sensors that collect data.
 A few common sensors that measure attributes of the physical world include:

 - Environmental sensors that capture temperature and humidity levels.
 - Barcode, QR code, or optical character recognition (OCR) scanners.